laustindasauce/tasty-go/README.md

 - [go-querystring](https://github.com/google/go-querystring)
 - [testify](https://github.com/stretchr/testify) `for testing`

-## TO-DO

-- Untested endpoints
+## Untested endpoints
-  - Margin requirements dry-run
-    - Server is returning 500 error when sending what the documentation shows as expected request body.

 - Order reconfirm
   - TastyTrade API support has informed me that this endpoint is for Equity Offering orders only.

 ## Installation